stephencz/stephencz-com/_posts/2020-12-27-computer-friendly-chess-notation.md

 It is so trivial, that player's are expected to write it as they play chess.

 Computer's are stupid.
+Much more stupid than human beings.
 This is a fact any programmer will tell you.
 They can't do anything, without being told how to do it.

+A program that tells a computer how to display PGN movetext has three major parts:

+1. The [parser](https://en.wikipedia.org/wiki/Parsing) for converting the PGN file, both its headers and movetext, into a data structure which can be used more easily.
+2. The [intepreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) for simulating the moves that took place during the game on a chessboard.
+3. The renderer for drawing the final chessboard on the screen.

+Regular expressions made writing the parser easy.
+In less than an hour I had a parser that was able to store PGN headers and movetext in a [Hash](https://ruby-doc.org/core-2.7.2/Hash.html).
+I was able to retrieve header information at will, and iterate over movetext move by move.
+Likewise, the renderer wasn't a problem.
+A chessboard is an eight by eight grid, so a function which generated an HTML table with some special CSS was all I needed.

+The problem came from the intepreter.